 \section{Background}

-\subsection{Online Active Learning}
+\subsection{Online active learning}

-Existing types of online active learning methods, to the best of our knowledge, focus only on possible machine/algorithmic errors.
-Gama et al. \citep{gama_survey_2014} and Almeida et al. \citep{almeida_adapting_2018} provide extensive surveys of the different active learning paradigm-based methods.
-The primary categories include one group focused on better sampling of the instance space for querying (e.g., addressing concept drift \citep{zliobaite_active_2014}), and another group focused on better learning of a discriminatory model.
+To the best of our knowledge, existing types of online active learning methods focus only on the possible machine/algorithmic errors.
+Prior literature (e.g., \cite{gama_survey_2014,almeida_adapting_2018}) provides extensive surveys of the different active learning paradigm-based methods.
+The primary categories include one group focused on a better sampling of the instance space for querying (e.g., addressing concept drift \citep{zliobaite_active_2014}), and another group focused on better learning of a discriminatory model.

-For better sampling of the instance space, prior research has explored different mechanisms to drop the outdated/drifted class instances.
+To improve sampling of the instance space, prior research has explored different mechanisms to drop the outdated/drifted class instances.
 The simplest way is to consider a fixed window over instance sequence and sample past instances from that window as they arrive.
 Windows can be specified by size and sampling on a first come first serve basis, or by time and sampling of instances from the last \textit{t} seconds/minutes/hours.
 These approaches do not represent well the characteristics of a data stream.
-Hence, alternative approaches were utilized in the past that uniformly sample and therefore, retain the characteristic of the underlying incoming stream of instances \citep{vitter_random_1985, ng_test_2008, yao_robust_2012, delany_case-based_2005, zliobaite_combining_2011, zhao_online_2011, salganicoff_density-adaptive_1993}.
-Other works do not completely drop all past instances but instead, reduce their weights for updating the classifier by a factor dependent on their age \citep{koychev_gradual_2000, koychev_tracking_2002, helmbold_tracking_1994, klinkenberg_learning_2004, koren_collaborative_2010}.
+Hence, alternative approaches were utilized in the past that uniformly sample and therefore, retain the characteristics of the underlying incoming stream of instances \citep{vitter_random_1985, ng_test_2008, yao_robust_2012, delany_case-based_2005, zliobaite_combining_2011, zhao_online_2011, salganicoff_density-adaptive_1993}.
+Other work does not completely drop all past instances but instead, reduce their weights for updating the classifier by an age-dependent factor \citep{koychev_gradual_2000, koychev_tracking_2002, helmbold_tracking_1994, klinkenberg_learning_2004, koren_collaborative_2010}.